 Just like in the rest of the world, in China “Content is King.”
 Creating quality content should be an important part of every company’s WeChat marketing strategy.

 One of the easiest ways to get started creating a killer content strategy is to check out your competition.
-When taking a look at their content ask yourself a few questions.
+When taking a look at their content remember to ask yourself a few questions.

 What kind of image are they projecting through their content?